igorbonadio/toy_compiler/README.md

 while (true): x = x + 1
 ```

 As you can imagine, WHILE always returns a value.
-And yes, there is a thin® way to define WHILEs: _under construction_
+And yes, there is a thin® way to define WHILEs:

 ```python
 while (true):